thosgood/this-weeks-finds/markdown/101-151/week120.md

 triangle has an "angle deficit" associated to it.
-It's easier to visualize this two dimensions down, where each vertex in a triangulated 2-manifold has an angle deficit given by adding up angles for all the triangles having it as a corner, and then subtracting 2 π.
+It's easier to visualize this two dimensions down, where each vertex in a triangulated 2-manifold has an angle deficit given by adding up angles for all the triangles having it as a corner, and then subtracting 2 \pi.
 No angle deficit means no curvature: the triangles sit flat in a plane.
 The idea works similarly in 4 dimensions.
 Here's Regge's formula for the
 action: take each triangle in your triangulated 4-manifold, take its